Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Performance for 1D chains

-Because the red-rec algorithm solves atom reconfiguration problems on grids by reducing them to a sequence of reconfiguration problems on chains, we first quantify the performance of the exact 1D reconfiguration algorithm in the presence of loss, and then quantify the performance of the red-rec algorithm in the presence of loss.
+The red-rec algorithm solves atom reconfiguration problems on grids by reducing them to a sequence of reconfiguration problems on 1D chains.
+These problems on chains can be efficiently solved using the exact 1D algorithm.
+The performance of the red-rec algorithm is thus intrinsically tied to the performance of the exact 1D algorithm.